-In 2020 the marque is once again in ascendency.
-Deep pockets, combined with imagination mean that MV Agusta is arguably designing and producing the most remarkable two-wheel machines, of any modern manufacturer.
+In 2020 the marque is once again in ascendance.
+Deep pockets, combined with imagination mean MV Agusta is arguably designing and producing some of the most remarkable two-wheel machines, of any modern manufacturer.

-The borrowed F3 800 power-plant has also been fine-tuned for greater midrange performance.
+The borrowed F3 800 power plant has also been fine-tuned for greater midrange performance.
 Torque figures are reportedly 88Nm (65ftlb) at 10,600rpm.
-Saying that; it’s unlikely that Superveloce 800 Serie Oro’s high torque nor power figures were the persuading factors for salability.
+Nevertheless, it’s unlikely that the Superveloce 800 Serie Oro’s high torque nor power figures were the persuading purchase factors.

-High as those figures are for a middleweight sportbike; it’s more likely the key deciding factors for purchase is the exotic nature of the Serie Oro’s shape and finish.
-Of three-hundred produced, all have now been sold.
+High as those figures are for a middleweight sportbike, the key deciding purchase factors are (likely) the exotic nature of the Serie Oro’s shape and finish.
+Of three hundred produced, all have now been sold.

 Superveloce 800 Serie Oro Design